 When will you be there?

 The English soccer schedule (aka the “fixtures list”) can get confusing.
 In the States, we announce the schedule, sell tickets, and that is that.
+Here is a look at the 2018-19 English and European schedule.

 In England … well, first of all, there are multiple leagues and “cup” tournaments (and even some trophy tournaments!), with overlapping schedules that often don’t get set until a month before the game.
-So there are often games every day of the week.
+So there are sometimes games every day of the week.

 But the times change all the time.
 If you’re looking at a schedule, especially for the Premier League, more than about six weeks before the game, you will see they are all scheduled for 3 p.m.
 Saturday.
 But at some point the TV folks will move one to noon, another one or two to 5, a couple to Sunday, maybe one to Monday — all on six weeks’ noice.
 And they could be moved to whole different week for a cup game!
 So you have pay attention.